vanyauhalin/action-gh-pages/README.md

     # Default: gh-pages
     branch:

-    # Number of commits to keep.
-Set to 0 to keep all commits.
+    # Number of comments between the first and last commit to keep.
+Set to -1 to
+    # keep all of them.
-    # Default: 3
+    # Default: 2
     keep:
 ```